Getting Ready to Retire

 Roth IRA: A type of Individual Retirement Account (IRA) which will allow you to save money on a tax-free basis, provided you meet the eligibility requirements and the holding period rules.

 Savings Incentive Match Plan for Employers (SIMPLE): SIMPLE plans may be adopted by employers with 100 or fewer employees who earned at least $5,000 during the preceding year.
 SIMPLE plans may be in the form of an IRA or part of a 401(k) plan.
-If you are part of a SIMPLE plan, the maximum salary reduction contribution that can be made on behalf of an employee is $12,500 for 2015 ($12,000 in 2014).
-For individuals who will reach age 50 within the applicable year the limit is $15,500 for 2015 ($14,500 in 2014).
+If you are part of a SIMPLE plan, the maximum salary reduction contribution that can be made on behalf of an employee is $12,500 for 2017 (same in 2016).
+For individuals who will reach age 50 within the applicable year the limit is $15,500 for 2017 (same in 2016).

 Simplified Employee Pension (SEP): A SEP is an employer retirement plan that uses IRAs as the funding vehicle, without the IRA contribution limit.